• 866-376-2463

 Water HeatersSet your water heater thermostat at the lowest temperature that provides you with sufficiently hot water.
 If you use a lot of hot water, you may need to set the temperature higher to provide enough hot water for your needs.
 Efficiency Maine recommends setting heat pump water heaters to 120°.

-Select Products With the ENERGY STAR® Label
+Select Appliances With the ENERGY STAR® Label

 Turn Off Lights